Magzlar/js_first_project/project_information.md

     - **prompt:** shows a message in the browser and returns a value
     - **confirm:** shows a message asking the user pick betwen two options which return true or false

+- Made a small website that uses JS function to determine a users age based on date of birth